N=2 Generalized Superconformal Quiver Gauge Theory: Nodal curve and weakly coupled gauge theory description

 ii) Every irreducible component of geometric genus 1 has at least one special point.

 Deligne-Mumford compactification $\bar{M}_{g,n}$ includes the points corresponding to the stable curve to moduli space $M_{g,n}$.

 Let's define an irreducible nodal curve as a curve whose irreducible components are all genus 0 curve with three special points.
-See Figure 3 for an example,
+See Figure \ref{irreducible} for an example,

-The dual graph for this particular nodal curve is depicted in Figure 4.
+The dual graph for this particular nodal curve is depicted in Figure \ref{dual1}a.

-Let's consider another genus one example, in this case, the two nodes belong to the same irreducible component after normalization.
-The degeneration limit and the dual graph are shown in Figure 5.

-It is time now to connect the nodal curve to the weakly coupled four dimensional $N=2$ quiver we are studying in last section.
-As we reviewed in last section, each puncture is associated with certain flavor symmetry, and the node or the long neck is identified with the weakly coupled gauge group, we have the following identification:

-A generalized quiver with weakly coupled gauge group associates with the stable nodal curve and the quiver with all gauge group weakly coupled is the irreducible nodal curve.
+It is time now to connect the nodal curve to the weakly coupled four dimensional $\mathcal{N}=2$ quiver we are studying in last section.
+As we reviewed in last section, each puncture is associated with certain flavor symmetry, and the node or the long neck is identified with the weakly coupled gauge group, we have the following identification: A generalized quiver with weakly coupled gauge group associates with the stable nodal curve and the quiver with all gauge group weakly coupled is the irreducible nodal curve.